diraniyoussef/Automation/README.md

 The Intermediate server has an SQLite database for authentication...
 System is robust.

 BTW, the system supports local communication, thus without the intermediate server.
+When you'll try it, you'll gonna love it.